-Don’t let the name of this Swamp Gasses Halloween cocktail from at Garlic and Zest scare you off.
-It’s actually a lovely tropical pineapple cocktail, with a fun bit of dry ice added in for spooky special effect.
+If you want to double your dry ice fun, give this Swamp Gasses Halloween cocktail from at Garlic and Zest a whirl.
+It’s actually a lovely tropical pineapple cocktail.
 You could easily make this non-alcoholic too, by leaving out the booze and switching it with a green sports drink instead.

 Eww.
 The “one big eye” on this Purple People Eater cocktail at Super Golden Bakes looks so gross…and that’s exactly the point, isn’t it?
 This super-fun cocktail uses color-changing Butterfly Pea Flower Tea to achieve the special effect.
 I’ve made color-changing lemonade with my kids before using this tea, and it really does work!
-Definitely worth trying for a creative Halloween cocktail. .
+Definitely worth trying for a creative Halloween cocktail or mocktail.

 If you’re the “margaritas all year long” type, then this Halloween Margarita recipe at 40 Aprons will satisfy your craving for something as delicious as it is festive.
 It’s an easy recipe to make virgin — just blend the mix and ice, leaving out the booze, so that the kids can enjoy it too.
 And they’ll definitely want to, with those fun faces on the glasses.